vackosar/vackosar.github.io/_drafts/2023-04-02-tip-and-explanations-to-manage-your-dopamine.md

 permalink: /:categories/:title
 ---

+# Notes

+- When disengaging difficult activity, remind yourself reengaging back is improving your dopamine management system, and return to the activity, instead of giving in.

+# Summaries

 Brief overview:
 Understanding dopamine dynamics can help regulate emotions, overcome obstacles, and develop confidence.
 Managing dopamine peaks, troughs, and baselines is crucial for motivation, procrastination, and reward sensation.
 Engaging in dopamine-boosting activities, such as exercise or social interactions, aids in maintaining optimal motivation levels.
 Overcoming procrastination and boosting motivation requires a balance between meaningful pursuits and dopamine-releasing activities.
 Embracing effort and perseverance is essential for sustained motivation and goal achievement.